Effects of climate change on oceans: Impacts on marine mammals

+Regions and habitats particularly affected

 Some effects on marine mammals, especially those in the Arctic, are very direct such as loss of habitat, temperature stress, and exposure to severe weather.
 Other effects are more indirect, such as changes in host pathogen associations, changes in body condition because of predator–prey interaction, changes in exposure to toxins and CO_{2} emissions, and increased human interactions.
 Despite the large potential impacts of ocean warming on marine mammals, the global vulnerability of marine mammals to global warming is still poorly understood.

 Marine mammals have evolved to live in oceans, but climate change is affecting their natural habitat.
 Some species may not adapt fast enough, which might lead to their extinction.

 It has been generally assumed that the Arctic marine mammals were the most vulnerable in the face of climate change given the substantial observed and projected decline in Arctic sea ice.
 However, research has shown that the North Pacific Ocean, the Greenland Sea and the Barents Sea host the species that are most vulnerable to global warming.
 The North Pacific has already been identified as a hotspot for human threats for marine mammals and is now also a hotspot for vulnerability to global warming.
 Marine mammals in this region will face double jeopardy from both human activities (e.g., marine traffic, pollution and offshore oil and gas development) and global warming, with potential additive or synergetic effects.
 As a result, these ecosystems face irreversible consequences for marine ecosystem functioning.